angavrilov/angavrilov-rigs/README.md

 These rigs implement a flexible system for rigging skin using multiple interacting B-Bone chains.
 This is developed as a replacement for the Rigify face rig.

-These rigs currently require the latest nightly build of Blender 3.0

 The core part of the skin system has been moved to Rigify and is documented in the [Blender Manual](https://docs.blender.org/manual/en/dev/addons/rigging/rigify/rig_types/skin.html)